mesoform/concierge-app-playbook/README.md

 cd my-app-name
 git clone https://github.com/mesoform/configure-concierge-app.git .
 ```
+### create your project repository
+In Github, Bitbucket or whatever system you like and copy the URL to your clipboard because you'll need it when you...
 ### Run the setup script to set up the playbook for your application
 ```
 ./setup.sh  --initialise-git
 ```

+This will initialise and pull down the submodules, set some defaults for your project and perform an initial commit.

 ### Add custom files to the right directories
 #### Custom application scripts